rayNotGlorious/flight-with-actions/README.md

 ## Running
 ---
-Fullscale's flight computer will be compiled using Cargo.
-This means that all that needs to be done to run it is:
+Fullscale's flight computer will be cross-compiled.
+This means that the product will be compiled on development computers and the binary will subsequently be transfered to the flight computer.
+So, a tool called Cross should be used when compiling the software:

-`cargo build`
+`cargo install -f cross`

-`cargo run `
+Use this command to actually compile to the correct architecture:

+`cross build --target armv7-unknown-linux-gnueabihf`

+The output binary will be placed into ./target/armv7-unknown-linux-gnueabihf/fc.
+Run this.

 ## IDE Setup (VSCode)
 ---